American Catholic Press

 In yet another passage, the meaning of the tetragrammaton is clarified.
 In Exodus 6:2-3 God says that the divine name was not revealed to Abraham, Isaac, and Jacob.
 With Moses, the Aramaic YH became YHWH, a symbol of hope and eventual triumph, a name that indicated God was in charge, God was totally free, and God was loving.

-From about 850 B.C.E., we have a Moabite inscription with a three-letter spelling of God’s name (YHW).8 Use of the name would have predated its written record; the four-letter spelling (YHWH) would have shortly followed.
-However, all the evidence for such a name before Moses indicates a name without an “H.” Predominant scholarly opinion considers it virtually certain that there was a name for God (such as Yaw) quite apart from the revelation given to Moses.9 In other words, there was already a cult of a god with the same name.
-It is as though a missionary to the Huron Indians were to tell them that he brings a new revelation from the Great Spirit, Gitchi-Manitou, whom the missionary identifies with his God of the Christians.10
+From about 850 B.C.E., we have a Moabite inscription with a three-letter spelling of God’s name (YHW).10 Use of the name would have predated its written record; the four-letter spelling (YHWH) would have shortly followed.
+However, all the evidence for such a name before Moses indicates a name without an “H.” Predominant scholarly opinion considers it virtually certain that there was a name for God (such as Yaw) quite apart from the revelation given to Moses.11

 This explanation of the origin of God’s name does not deny revelation or reduce it to something merely human.
 It simply assumes that Moses would have used familiar concepts; divine revelation would have been given to him in terms of those concepts.
 As always, revelation as God’s Word is something given to the mind of a human being.